terjeio/grbl/HAL.md

 First at the end of non-axis settings, secondly after standard axis settings has been reported.

 Persistent storage of parameter settings.
 Preferably this can be done to EEPROM but flash may also be employed.
 If neither is available default settings may be used and overridden.
-The default is to enable EEPROM emulation, even if EEPROM storage is available, as this buffers any changes and writes them to peristent storage only when grbl is in _idle_ mode.
+The default is to enable EEPROM emulation, even if EEPROM storage is available, as this buffers any changes and writes them to peristent storage only when grbl is in _idle_ mode and not running a file.
 ```c
 typedef enum {
     EEPROM_None = 0,